Galapagos in May – Top 5 Highlights

 When the eggs hatch, the chicks stay together in nurseries while their parents fly off to sea in search of food.
 Their parents are model parents, remaining mates until one of them dies.

-Green Sea turtle hatchlings4.
+Galapagos Green Sea Turtle Swimming4.
 Green Sea turtle hatchlings

-May is at the end of the Galapagos green sea turtle nesting season and most eggs have been laid, however we sometimes see the first hatchlings emerge this month on the few sandy beaches of the Galapagos.
+May is at the end of the Galapagos green sea turtle nesting season and most eggs have been laid in the sand.
+We sometimes see the first hatchlings emerge this month on the few sandy beaches of the Galapagos.
 Most hatchlings emerge under cover of darkness to avoid predators but they can be occasionally be spotted seen in the late afternoon as they leave the nest and head straight to the sea to start feeding.
 This is a heart-warming sight for those lucky enough to witness it.
 Once they reach the water, the turtles will remain at sea for many years until they mature into adults; this makes the sighting of them before they disappear even more special.

 The Galapagos finches are the most famous land birds in the Galapagos, due to the role they played in Darwin’s theory of evolution.
 The thirteen slightly different species are easy to spot on each island, although it takes a trained eye to tell them apart.
 May is the month when the chicks hatch and start to be visible.
 Although the birds are dull coloured and not the most exciting to look at, they are very noisy and curious and of course play a huge role in natural history!